osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 - Include KDS root key assessment and rotation in IR runbooks for any domain compromise scenario
 - Monitor privileged group membership for service accounts

+## A Note on Commonly Suggested Mitigations

+MFA on privileged accounts, Privileged Access Workstations, and restrictions on machine account interactions are all sound defence-in-depth measures — they raise the bar for initial compromise and should be in place.
+None of them address this attack surface.
+Golden dMSA does not authenticate as an admin account post-exploitation.
+It derives credentials for a service account using key material extracted before any of those controls became relevant.
+The only remediation that addresses the root cause is KDS root key rotation — and as noted above, that process is complex, disruptive, and absent from most IR runbooks.
+Everything else is hardening against the entry condition, not the persistence mechanism.

 ---

 ## Research Taxonomy